 Children join a house when they join the school.
 Siblings are in the same house.
 The house system is used at lunchtime, on sports days, the swimming gala, as well as for other whole school activities throughout the year.

 Some children are rewarded each week for working well and being role models of our values as well as being Sports Stars.
 These awards are presented at Friday’s assembly and their names included in the weekly newsletter.

 School meals are free for the first three years of school (Reception, Years 1 & 2).
 For older children, meals costs £2.30 each.
 Children may have school meals and packed lunches from home, but we would prefer if the same meal pattern is followed each week.
 Payment for school meals is through our online payment system ‘ParentPay’.
 When your child joins the school, you will be given log in details for ParentPay.

 The current lunch menu is sent home twice a year, and it is also located on our school website.
-Cambridgeshire Catering Services provide the meals, which is cooked in our school kitchen.
+Chartwells provide the meals, which are cooked in our school kitchen.
 Every child in the first 3 years of school is offered a piece of fruit or vegetable at break time.

 Children may learn an instrument individually or in pairs.
 Costs vary.
 Please ask at the office for details of our music provider through Cambridgeshire Music.
 A half term’s notice is required if your child wishes to stop taking instrument lessons at school.
-All children who learn to play a musical instrument in school take part in a concert in the summer term.
+All children who learn to play a musical instrument in school take part in a concert sometime during the school year.

 We have a breakfast club (7.45am- 8.50am) as well as an after school club (3.15pm -5.15pm).
 These clubs are called ‘Cool School’ Club.
 Details of the fees can be provided by the office, or are shown on the school website.